talut/react-native-simple-card-view/README.md

 Easiest way to adding a card view on your screen.

- * Hey, v0.1.0 is now release you can use onPress for CardViewWithIcon
+- *Hey, v0.1.0 is now released.
+You can use onPress for CardViewWithIcon*

 <p align="center"><img src="https://nodei.co/npm/react-native-simple-card-view.png?downloads=true&downloadRank=true&stars=true" alt="package info" /></p>